 Samsung’s Galaxy Note 10+ is an impressive phone with a huge screen, and people are trying to decide if they want a phone that big and all those cameras, or the clean and fast Google Pixel 4 Android experience.
 We know, it’s a tough choice.
 So, keep reading for all the info.

 Google’s Pixel 4 XL and Samsung’s Galaxy Note 10 are two of the best options right now, well, until the Galaxy S20 arrives.
 If you’re a Samsung fan the choice is clear, but if you don’t need the stylus and just want a good Android phone and a great camera, the choice is a little more difficult.

 Furthermore, this year Samsung released a second smaller version of the Note 10 for those that don’t want a giant screen.
-So even if you’re eying the smaller Pixel 4, the regular Note 10 might be an option for you.
+So people who always skipped over the Note series now have a phone that could interest them.
+Even if you’re eying the smaller Pixel 4, the regular Note 10 might be an option for you.

 Galaxy Note 10 vs Pixel 4 XL: Display (and Notch)

 The first thing we need to talk about when discussing these phones is the screen size or sizes.
 Mainly because that's one of the most important specs people look at when buying a new phone, and you have several options.

 Google's bigger Pixel 4 XL is the same size as Samsung's smaller Galaxy Note 10, both rocking a 6.3-inch screen.
 However, the Pixel 4 XL has a higher resolution and a 90 Hz refresh rate, which are both way better than the small Note 10.
 That said, Samsung has the best screens in the industry, and most reviews knock the Pixel 4 for having a pretty dim display that doesn't get bright enough.